tlmader/netcat/README.md

 ## Client/Server Pair

 ***Netcat server*** binds to a specified port number on the local host and waits for a connection request from a client.
-Once a connection is established, it operates in one of two modes—download and upload.
+Once a connection is established, it operates in one of two modes: download and upload.
 * In download mode, it reads data from its standard input device and writes it to the socket.
 * In upload mode, it reads data from the socket and writes it to standard output.